Coventry City - A Brief History

 No one would have predicted that twelve months later virtually the same team would finish sixth and qualify for Europe.

-The place in Europe being clinched on a passionate night at Molineux when a Brian Joicey goal beat the old enemy.
+The place in Europe being clinched on a passionate night at Molineux when a Brian Joicey goal beat the old enemy Wolves.
 Alas the European experience was disappointing.

 After easily overcoming the Bulgarians, Trakia Plovdiv, City without their injured keeper Glazier, slumped to a 6-1 defeat to Bayern Munich.